What is Google Trends?

 There are many advantages to using this unique dataset:

-• Truthful Data: Data from Google Trends captures genuine user interests and concerns that are not typically shared in surveys or other research.
+• Digital truth serum: Data from Google Trends captures genuine user interests and concerns that are not typically shared in surveys or other research.
 Many consumers say they’re more honest with Google search than with their own spouse.

-• Customizable Queries: Users can freely explore any keyword they can think of, not limited to select terms that are pre-curated, as is often the case with other trend analysis tools like Pinterest's, Yelp's or TikTok's.
+• Customizable queries: Users can explore any keyword they're interested in, not only select terms that are pre-curated, as is often the case with other trend analysis tools like Pinterest, Yelp, or TikTok Trends.

 Getting started